Amazon GuardDuty has been set up to publish usage metrics to Amazon CloudWatch

 | Lambda Protection | LambdaNetworkLogs | AnalyzedBytes | Bytes | Amount of Lambda network logs analyzed |

-The following metrics can be viewed on a single screen in the "Usage" screen of the GuardDuty console navigation pane.
+These metrics can be viewed on a single screen in the "Usage" section of the GuardDuty console's navigation pane.

-These metrics don't appear in the GuardDuty console, so you need to check them in the CloudWatch console.
+These don't appear to be displayed in the GuardDuty console, so they need to be checked in the CloudWatch console.

 | Metric Name | Unit | Description |